 - Avoid: Exfoliators containing non-biodegradable microbeads which are too harsh for the skin.
 These microbeads tend to irritate the skin and may sometimes cause bacteria to proliferate and thus worsen your acne.
 Also, avoid benzoyl peroxide-based exfoliators that can promote skin drying.

-- Choose: organic salicylic acid exfoliators; they are an excellent choice for gently descaling the pores, or even natural enzymes of birch bark or bamboo.
+- Choose: Organic salicylic acid exfoliators; they are an excellent choice for gently descaling the pores, or even natural enzymes of birch bark or bamboo.
 If your cleansing product or your skin care products already contain an exfoliating agent, you will not need to use an additional exfoliator in your acne skin care routine.
 You can also benefit from a deeper exfoliation of the epidermis by having a professional chemical peel at your local spa or med spa.
 This chemical exfoliation will help reduce the appearance of pores and acne scars as well as reduce inflammation and refine the skin.
-Use our Spa Locator tool on our website to find the closest spa or med spa near you and discover if the chemical peel is right for you!

 - Avoid: Creamy textures that are too rich in oil and will tend to leave a glossy film on the skin.